 Saisons to Try From Brewery Ommegang: Hennepin, Saison Rosé, and Saisonztraminer

-Brewery Ommegang is one of a couple breweries you’ll likely find on the shelves of any old bottle shop.
+Brewery Ommegang is one of a couple of breweries you’ll likely find on the shelves of any old bottle shop.
 The Cooperstown brewery isn’t among the “hypest” breweries around, but Ommegang manages to produce some spectacular Belgian-style beer.
 Not least of which is their lineup of saison.
-Hennepin is a classic but if you manage to find a specialty one-off or seasonal ale, we recommend scooping it up.
+Hennepin is a classic, but if you find a specialty one-off or seasonal ale, we recommend scooping it up.

 Burial Beer Co.